-Co-founder, Vice-Chairperson and Chief Executive Officer of T.I.P. - Tamburi Investment Partners S.p.A., an independent industrial and diversified group focused on the development of outstanding mid-size Italian companies, listed for over 15 years on the STAR market of Borsa Italiana.
+Co-founder, Vice-Chairperson and Chief Executive Officer of T.I.P. - Tamburi Investment Partners S.p.A., an independent industrial and diversified group focused on the development of outstanding mid-size Italian companies, listed for over 15 years on the STAR market of Borsa Italiana, with a current market capitalisation of approximately Euro 1.5 billion.